Timer/jocse-paper/paper.md

 MPI is most beneficial when parallelizing code across multiple machines.
 It should be avoided for spanning computation across multiple cores because it introduces networking overhead which is unnecessary when a solution such as OpenMP should be used.

 ## CUDA
+TODO: overview of cuda

 # Methodology
 ## Processors
 TODO: explain how OpenMP was applicable to the problem at hand at a high level and introspect the program layout.
 TODO: explain why MPI was not used
+TODO: explain why cuda not applicable
 TODO: explain how processors were tested

 ## Nodes